 - 6. A corporation, - 7.
 A foreign central bank of issue, - 8.
-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States, - 9.
+A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States - 9.
 A futures commission merchant registered with the Commodity Futures Trading Commission, - 10.
 A real estate investment trust, - 11.
 An entity registered at all times during the tax year under the Investment Company Act of 1940, - 12.
 A common trust fund operated by a bank under section 584(a), - 13.
-A financial institution, - 14.
+A financial institution. - 14.
 A middleman known in the investment community as a nominee or custodian, or - 15.
-A trust exempt from tax under section 664 or described in section 4947.
+A trust exempt from tax under section 664 or described in section 4947

-The chart below shows types of payments that may be exempt from backup withholding.
+The following chart shows types of payments that may be exempt from backup withholding.
 The chart applies to the exempt payees listed above, 1 through 15.

-IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 9 Broker transactions Exempt payees 1 through 13.
-Also, a person registered under the Investment Advisers Act of 1940 who regularly acts as a broker Barter exchange transactions and patronage dividends Exempt payees 1 through 5 Payments over \$600 required to be reported and direct sales over \$5,0001 Generally, exempt payees 1 through 7
+IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 9 Broker transactions Exempt payees 1 through 5 and 7 through 13.
+Also, C corporations.
+Barter exchange transactions and patronage dividends Exempt payees 1 through 5 Payments over \$600 required to be reported and direct sales over \$5,000 1 Generally, exempt payees 1 through 7